JorgeArV/API-challenge/README.md

 # Weather Analysis

-Leveraging a [Python library](https://pypi.python.org/pypi/citipy) that generates cities based on latitude and longitude, and the [OpenWeatherMap API](https://openweathermap.org/api),I have creted a representative model of weather accross world cities.
+Leveraging a [Python library](https://pypi.python.org/pypi/citipy) that generates cities based on latitude and longitude, and the [OpenWeatherMap API](https://openweathermap.org/api), I have creted a representative model of weather accross world cities.

 My report includes a series of scatter plots showcasing the following relationships: